 While some lessons in the CCNA world are best burned into your brain the hard way (like putting “switchport trunk allowed vlan 26” on a production uplink without “add” before the vlan number, anyone?), there’s a lot of hard lessons learned that 2009 Tom could have learned the easy way.
 So that’s exactly what you’re going to see here; a toolkit of lessons learned for those who are just getting started on (or at least considering) CCNA-level computer networking career paths.
 There’s a plethora of better tech career advice out there from places like donjones.com, duffney.io and calnewport.com written for an audience of all technologists.
-I’m only going to focus on writing for the CCNA candidate crowd here as it’s the group I feel most qualified to share knowledge with.
+I’ve decided to only focus on writing for the CCNA candidate crowd as it’s the group I feel most qualified to share knowledge with.